Harold Kreis

-Harold Kreis (born January 19, 1959) is a German-Canadian ice hockey coach and a former professional player.
-He is a member of the German ice hockey hall of fame.
+Harold Kreis (born January 19, 1959) is a German–Canadian professional ice hockey coach and former player.
+He is a member of the German Ice Hockey Hall of Fame.

 Playing career

 Born in Winnipeg, Manitoba, Canada, Kreis played junior ice hockey for the Kildonan North Stars and Calgary Wranglers in the 1970s.
-Kreis signed with Mannheimer ERC of Germany at the age of 19 in 1978.
+Kreis signed with Mannheimer ERC of the Eishockey-Bundesliga at the age of 19 in 1978.
 At the time, the club was looking for Canadian players of German descent, who were eligible for a German passport, because the number of foreign players per team was restricted in the German league.
 He would stay with the club until the end of his playing career in 1997.
 A longtime captain of the Mannheim team, Kreis won German championships in 1980 and 1997, he played a total of 891 games for the club.

 After coming over to Germany, Kreis was also selected to represent the West German national teams internationally.
-In the course of his career, he won 180 caps for West Germany, playing in the 1984 and 1988 Olympic Games and eight World Championships.
-He also represented West Germany at the 1979 World Junior Ice Hockey Championships.
+In the course of his career, he won 180 caps for West Germany, playing in the Winter Olympics in 1984 and 1988, and eight World Championships.
+He also represented West Germany at the 1979 World Junior Championships.